How to prepare for first time skiing / snowboarding?

 It is a good idea to have layers - thermal tops, jumpers, or hoodies that keep you warm.

 Good skiing / snowboarding or thermal socks are best to keep you warm - if you buy a pair that is specific for the winter sports, they will be really well insulated.
 Any woolly socks will do the work too.
 And for my dear ladies - have your sports bra - it's way more comfortable :-)

 If you're going only for a weekend what to take and what's waste of space?

-Just take essential items, and that means your sports clothes, something for the evening to get changed - but think sporty comfortable clothes, more casual outfits.
+Just take essential items, what I mean is take your sports clothes, something for the evening to get changed - but think sporty comfortable clothes, more casual outfits.
 Unless you are staying somewhere where you know a dress up evening wear is preferred.
 If you are staying in a small town you may want to have boots (something like hiking boots) so that you have a good grip on the snow while you walk around.
-Trainers are also good, but if they are leather or waterproof (again avoid getting wet and cold)
+Trainers are also good, but if they are leather or something waterproof (again avoid getting wet and cold)

 No one to go with?